The Refectory, Stonyhurst College

 - Status: Completed

-In November 2012 the new purpose built Dining Refectory at Stonyhurst College was formally handed over.
-The works were necessary in order to upgrade the catering and dining experience, and to create a separately identifiable building to meet the 21st Century needs of the College.
+Our brief was to upgrade the catering and dining experience, and to create a separately identifiable building to meet the 21st Century needs of the College.

-The proposed building has a total floor area of 1425m2 and provides the following accommodation:
+The completed building has a total floor area of 1425m2 and provides the following accommodation:

 - New state of the art kitchen facilities with the necessary storage and support areas.